jasync-sql/jasync-sql/CONTRIBUTING.md

 # CONTRIBUTING

 Pull requests are welcome!
 To see what is currently on the table head to [TODO](TODO.md).
+Before submitting a PR, it is usually better to discuss your intentions either by opening a new issue or in our [slack channel](https://kotlinlang.slack.com/messages/CCGG2R64Q/).

 ## How to run MySQL tests locally